VPN.com NFT Brokers: How To Buy & Sell NFTs (Non-Fungible Tokens)

-Now that you’ve filled your wallet with Ethereum, it’s time for the fun part: buying NFTs.
-Online marketplaces like Rarible and OpenSea have millions of NFTs for sale.
+Now that you’ve filled your wallet with Ethereum, it’s time for the fun part: buying Non-Fungible Tokens.
+Online marketplaces like Rarible and OpenSea have millions of Non-Fungible Tokens for sale.
 Choose the site that you want to browse, then create an account and connect your wallet.
-Browse the categories to find NFTs that you want to buy.
+Browse the categories to find Non-Fungible Tokens that you want to buy.
 The NFT world is always changing, but here’s a look at the assets that you might find:

 - Music.
-Artists can sell original tracks, remixes and collaborations through NFTs.
+Artists can sell original tracks, remixes, and collaborations through Non-Fungible Tokens.
 Many tracks come with original art or visual elements that accompany the music.

 - Digital assets.
-Some online games and platforms sell skins, avatars, goods and other assets in the form of NFTs.
+Some online games and platforms sell skins, avatars, goods, and other assets in the form of Non-Fungible Tokens.
 This could also include keys or treasures that you need to access certain levels.

 - Trading cards.
-Like physical trading cards, NFT trading cards allow you to collect original artwork, commemorate events and celebrate your favorite public figures.
-Each collection could have dozens, hundreds or even thousands of cards.
+Like physical trading cards, Non-Fungible Token trading cards allow you to collect original artwork, commemorate events and celebrate your favorite public figures.
+Each collection could have dozens, hundreds, or even thousands of cards.

 - Domain names.
 If someone wants to send you Ethereum, they’ll have to dig up the string of numbers and letters that make up your address.
 Blockchain domains convert a confusing address into a simple domain name.
 Like website URLs, you can purchase a variety of domain names with common words and phrases.

 - Virtual world assets.
-While games like Fortnite have assets that you can buy with cryptocurrency, virtual worlds like Decentraland are 100% fueled by NFTs and blockchains.
-You can buy land, figures, tools, collectibles, signs and other assets for your virtual world with Ethereum.
+While games like Fortnite have assets that you can buy with cryptocurrency, virtual worlds like Decentraland are 100% fueled by Non-Fungible Tokens and blockchains.
+You can buy land, figures, tools, collectibles, signs, and other assets for your virtual world with Ethereum.

 - Rare collectibles.
 You might find rare and exclusive assets that you won’t see anywhere else on the Internet.
 Some collectibles have a limited run, making them even more valuable.

 - Miscellaneous.
-You could find tweets, memes, video clips, physical goods and other items for sale on the NFT marketplace.
+You could find tweets, memes, video clips, physical goods, and other items for sale on the Non-Fungible Token marketplace.
 Classic memes and viral videos have easily sold for tens of thousands of dollars.

 If you like one creator’s work, check out their full collection.
-Many NFT marketplaces have verified creators that produce high-quality work and interact with the community.
+Many Non-Fungible Token marketplaces have verified creators that produce high-quality work and interact with the community.
 Note that you’re not always buying directly from the artist–some buyers purchase an NFT, then relist it on the same website.
-Take a look at the transaction history to see who currently owns the NFT.
+Take a look at the transaction history to see who currently owns the Non-Fungible Token.

 4. Buy Your First NFT

-Once you’ve bought your first NFT, you can do whatever you want with it.
+Once you’ve bought your first Non-Fungible Token, you can do whatever you want with it.
 Most online marketplaces have online galleries where you can display your collection.
-Show off your NFT in your gallery, gift it to a friend or place the asset back on the market.
+Show off your Non-Fungible Token in your gallery, gift it to a friend or place the asset back on the market.
 Some NFTs come with additional features that you can use along with the image.
-You can resell your NFT any time–just keep in mind that the value fluctuates along with the market.
+You can resell your Non-Fungible Token any time–just keep in mind that the value fluctuates along with the market.

 How To Sell NFTs

-When your NFT is ready to go, upload it to a marketplace like Open Sea or Mintable.
+When your Non-Fungible Token is ready to go, upload it to a marketplace like Open Sea or Mintable.
 You may have to pay a gas fee to cover the cost of keeping the cryptocurrency network running.
-Most websites give you the option to earn royalties every time someone sells your NFT to another buyer.
-You can also add special features that don’t activate until the first buyer sells your NFT.
+Most websites give you the option to earn royalties every time someone sells your token to another buyer.
+You can also add special features that don’t activate until the first buyer sells your Non-Fungible Token.

 Finally, you might have to pay an additional fee to add your NFT to the marketplace.
-Afterward, people can bid on your NFT if you made the option available or purchase it outright.
+Afterward, people can bid on your Non-Fungible Token if you made the option available or purchase it outright.
 They can resell it, keep it privately or store it in their own collections.
-You can use the Ethereum that you earned to buy your own NFTs or make other purchases.
+You can use the Ethereum that you earned to buy your own Non-Fungible Tokens or make other purchases.

 How Much Can You Make From Selling Original NFTs?

-While you’ve heard the stories about people making tens of thousands of dollars from their NFTs, most NFTs sell for a much lower price.
-You might have to wait several months before you sell an NFT at all.
+While you’ve heard the stories about people making tens of thousands of dollars from their NFTs, most tokens sell for a much lower price.
+You might have to wait several months before you sell a token at all.
 The most popular NFTs often have a famous artist or viral meme attached to them–and if you’re not already established, it’s that much harder to sell your artwork.

-You should also keep in mind that you’ll have to invest in Ethereum before you can place your NFTs on the market.
-Online marketplaces charge Ethereum to “mint” your artwork and turn it into an NFT.
+You should also keep in mind that you’ll have to invest in Ethereum before you can place your tokens on the market.
+Online marketplaces charge Ethereum to “mint” your artwork and turn it into a token.
 On top of that, you’ll have to pay gas fees and possibly additional fees for your listing.
 Depending on the current price of Ethereum, you might have to invest thousands of dollars into your project.

 How Do You Become An NFT Broker?

 One of the advantages of running a brokerage business is that you don’t have to pay for physical assets like a storefront or utilities.
-Like everything related to NFTs, your business is 100% digital.
+Like everything related to tokens, your business is 100% digital.
 You’ll start with the usual small business fees, then invest in software that keeps your website running.
-Software operates the major processes so you can focus on other aspects of operating your website.
+The software operates the major processes so you can focus on other aspects of operating your website.

 Your users need to know that they can trust your website with their currency, especially since Ethereum can be expensive.
 Build an encrypted website with security features that prevent hackers from breaking into their accounts.
 You’ll also need to give your members a way to securely connect their wallets to the site.

-Ultimately, becoming an NFT broker requires a lot of knowledge about running a business, operating a website and knowing how NFTs and blockchains work.
-You’ll also have to accept some level of risk since NFTs and cryptocurrency are a relatively new form of technology.
+Ultimately, becoming an NFT broker requires a lot of knowledge about running a business, operating a website, and knowing how NFTs and blockchains work.
+You’ll also have to accept some level of risk since tokens and cryptocurrency are relatively new forms of technology.
 Still, you could enjoy decent profits from jumping into a popular, fast-paced industry.

 What Are Some Alternatives To Being A Broker?